dreamfactorysoftware/df-docker/README.md

 # df-docker

+WARNING: This is an experimental project and is not officially supported by DreamFactory.
+Use at your own risk.

 Docker container for DreamFactory 2.x using Ubuntu 16.04, PHP 7.1 and NGINX.
 This container includes following PHP extensions.

     calendar            cassandra           Core